Cadet Application Process FAQs

 Do I have to be a U.S. citizen to apply for my Cadet MMC?

-No. The USCG will issue entry level endorsements to non-U.S. citizens who have been legally admitted to the U.S. for permanent residence or hold a valid student visa.
+No. The USCG will issue entry level endorsements to non-U.S. citizens who have been legally admitted to the U.S. for permanent residence.
 Candidates must possess a valid TWIC, be free of legal issues and able to meet all medical criteria for licensure.
 For more information, please refer to the MMC Citizenship Requirements sheet.
-If you are neither a U.S. citizen nor a Permanent Resident, please contact the Career Services Office to discuss your options for completing CRU 200/250.
+If you are neither a U.S. citizen nor hold Permanent Resident status, please contact the Commercial Cruise Coordinator to discuss your options for completing CRU 200/250.

 What ratings are included in the Cadet MMC?

-Cadet credentials include: Ordinary Seaman (OS), Wiper, Stewards Department (Food Handler), Cadet Deck/Engine, and VPDSD (provided completion of NAU 104 or an approved VPDSD training course).
+Cadet credentials include: Ordinary Seaman (OS), Wiper, Stewards Department (Food Handler), Cadet Deck/Engine, and VPDSD, SA (provided completion of NAU 104 or an approved VPDSD training course).

 If I currently hold a MMC, do I have to apply for a Cadet MMC?
 Will the fees be the same?

 Yes.
-Individuals already in possession of a MMC must have the Cadet and VPDSD endorsements added to their credential.
-In most cases, endorsement stickers are issued to be added to your current MMC.
+Individuals already in possession of a MMC must have the Cadet and VPDSD, SA endorsements added to their credential.
+In most cases, endorsements are added to your current MMC.
 If your MMC will expire prior to completion of CRU 200/250 and/or any additional required seatime, you must renew your credential and add the appropriate endorsements.

-Please contact the Licensing Coordinator to determine the correct fee selections for adding the required endorsements to your existing credential.
+Please contact the USCG Licensing Office to determine the correct fee selections for adding the required endorsements to your existing credential.

 What is the current fee to apply for a Cadet MMC?